 Local Urban Renewal Districts

 There are three urban renewal districts in Canyon county.
 The Caldwell urban renewal district began in 1999 and was originally scheduled to end in 2014.
 An amendment was filed and now it is not scheduled to end until 2022.
-However, any income the Caldwell urban renewal district generates between 2014 and 2022 may only be used to pay debt service on bonds for their projects that were constructed prior to 2014.
 The latest Nampa urban renewal began in 2007 and is scheduled to end in the year 2030.
 Middleton just created an urban renewal district in 2009 and it is planned to remain active until 2033.

 Main Assessor Location

 111 N. 11th Ave Caldwell

 Auto License Contact